zicecommunity/zice/doc/zmq.md

 There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are using.
-Zcashd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+ZiCEd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.